©2022 Key Financials. All Rights Reserved

-Drumlin Financial Services Limited t/a Key Financials is regulated by the Central Bank of Ireland
+Drumlin Financial Services Limited trading as Key Financials is regulated by The Central Bank of Ireland

 Key Financials is regulated by the Central Bank of Ireland as a Multi-Agency Intermediary under the Investment Intermediaries Act, 1995.
 The Central Bank of Ireland holds registers of regulated firms.

 Key Financials holds a written appointment to act as an agent for the following investment & life assurance companies: